sunlubo/SwiftFFmpeg/README.md

 # SwiftFFmpeg

-A Swift wrapper for the FFmpeg API
+A Swift wrapper for the FFmpeg API.

+> Note: SwiftFFmpeg is still in development, and the API is not guaranteed to be stable.
+It's subject to change without warning.

 ## Installation